lorenzo-rovigatti/tacoxDNA/README.md

 * `-H, --hydrogens=[true|false]`
 if true, include hydrogen atoms in the PDB file (defaults to true)
 * `-u\--uniform-residue-names`
-drop the `3` and `5` suffixes from the names of residues that are placed at the strands' ends
+drop the `3` and `5` suffixes from the names of residues that are placed at the strands' ends.
+It increases the compatibility with some tools (*e.g.* Chimera and Molecular Maya).
+* `-o\--one-file-per-strand`
+print one PDB file for each strand

 ### Output
 * A [PDB](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/tutorials/pdbintro.html) file containing the positions of all atoms composing the strand(s) contained in the oxDNA configuration file